Florida Medical Marijuana Doctors

-Medical Marijuana is an additional tool in a physician’s armamentarium to offer patients suffering from chronic illnesses.
-If you feel you have a patient that may benefit, they can schedule a no risk appointment on-line or by calling any of our 22 locations across the state.
+Medical marijuana is a resource that physicians can offer patients suffering from chronic illnesses.
+If you are a physician in Florida, Ohio or Texas and have a patient that may benefit from medical marijuana use, they can schedule a no risk appointment online.

-The medical benefits of marijuana have been documented for thousands of years, it is only in the past few decades that science and medicine have started to scratch the surface of how this medicine works and the incredible benefits these plants can provide.
+The medical benefits of marijuana have been documented for thousands of years.
+However, it is only in the past few decades that science and medicine have started to understand more clearly how this medicine works and the incredible benefits.

-Marijuana contains hundreds of cannabinoids, of which there are two primary compounds that are active and have medicinal properties, THC and CBD.
+Marijuana contains hundreds of cannabinoids, but the two primary active compounds with medicinal properties are THC and CBD.

-Tetrahydrocannabinol (THC) is the more well-known cannabinoid that gives a psychotropic “high” feeling, but it has also been shown to have numerous medicinal effects when taken with the other cannabinoids in the plant.
-These effects include: pain relief, reduction in inflammation, drowsiness, sense of well-being, and appetite stimulation.
-Many patients report significant improvement in regard to chronic pain, nausea, mental health including anxiety, increased appetite, anti-convulsant, anti-inflammatory, and other therapeutic effects.
+Tetrahydrocannabinol (THC) is the more well-known cannabinoid as it gives a psychotropic “high” feeling, but it also has numerous medicinal effects when taken with the other cannabinoids in the plant.
+These effects include: pain relief, reduced inflammation, drowsiness, sense of well-being, and appetite stimulation.
+Many patients report significant improvements with chronic pain, nausea, mental health concerns including anxiety and increased appetite as well as anticonvulsant, anti-inflammatory, and other therapeutic effects.

-Cannabidiol (CBD) is another cannabinoid but provides therapeutic benefits without producing psychotropic effects.
-Our knowledge of CBD and its medicinal benefits have exponentially increased over the past few years, with more therapeutic uses becoming apparent, as research has broadened.
-CBD has been associated with reducing inflammation, seizure frequency, muscle spasms, anxiety and pain.
-Most recently the FDA approved a synthetically produced CBD for the treatment of seizures.
+Cannabidiol (CBD) is the other primary cannabinoid, known for delivering therapeutic benefits without producing psychotropic effects.
+Over the past few years of research, our knowledge of CBD and its medicinal benefits has grown and expanded to include more therapeutic uses than before.
+CBD has been associated with reducing inflammation, seizure frequency, muscle spasms, anxiety, and pain.
+More recently, the FDA approved a synthetically produced CBD for the treatment of seizures.

 Endocannabinoid system: CB1 and CB2

 The endocannabinoid system is made up of 2 endogenous (primary) cannabinoids: 2ag and anandamide.
-These bind to CB1 and CB2 receptors located in the central nervous system, peripheral nervous system, immune system and gastrointestinal lymphatic system.
-Activation of the CB1 and CB2 receptors by our endogenous cannabinoids have been shown to modulate mood, memory, appetite, and pain-sensation in the body, revealing the importance of this system in human physiology.
+These bind to CB1 and CB2 receptors located in the central nervous system, peripheral nervous system, immune system, and gastrointestinal lymphatic system.
+Activation of the CB1 and CB2 receptors by our endogenous cannabinoids can modulate mood, memory, appetite, and pain-sensation in the body, revealing the importance of this system in human physiology.
 Surprisingly, this has only been recently discovered over the last 20 years.

-CB1 receptors have been isolated predominately in the central nervous system; specifically, within the basal ganglia and the limbic system, including the hippocampus.
+CB1 receptors have been isolated predominantly in the central nervous system, specifically within the basal ganglia and the limbic system, including the hippocampus.
 They are also found in the cerebellum and in both male and female reproductive systems.
-CB1 receptors are absent in the medulla oblongata, the part of the brain stem responsible for respiratory and cardiovascular functions.
+CB1 receptors are absent in the medulla oblongata, which is the part of the brain stem responsible for respiratory and cardiovascular functions.
 Thus, there is not a risk of respiratory or cardiovascular failure as there are with many other drugs.
 CB1 receptor activation is responsible for the euphoric and anticonvulsive effects of cannabis.
-They have been identified on the pre-synaptic neurons, and receptor activation via allosteric binding, results in modulation of neurotransmitters.
-Examples include inhibition of the release of glutamate and GABA.
-Activation of receptors modulates neurotransmitters release in a manner that prevents excessive neuronal activity, reducing pain and inflammation.
+They have been identified on the presynaptic neurons, and receptor activation via allosteric binding, resulting in modulation of neurotransmitters.
+Examples of this process include inhibition of the release of glutamate and GABA.
+Activation of receptors modulates neurotransmitter release in a manner that prevents excessive neuronal activity, reducing pain and inflammation.

-Cannabidiol (CBD) and Tetrahydro cannabinol (THC) activation of CB1 and CB2 receptors influences biochemical pathways resulting in the following physiologic affects:
+Cannabidiol (CBD) and Tetrahydrocannabinol (THC) activation of CB1 and CB2 receptors influences biochemical pathways resulting in the following physiologic effects:

-- Vanilloid receptors – pain perception, inflammation, body temp GPR55
+- impacting pain perception, inflammation, body temp GPR55

 - orphan receptor antagonist

-- Cerebellum – modulates blood pressure -and bone density
+- Cerebellum – modulating blood pressure and bone density

-– Inhibits osteoclast function and bone reabsorption Inhibits cancer proliferation
+- Inhibiting osteoclast function and bone reabsorption, inhibiting cancer proliferation

 - PPARs – anti proliferative effect and tumor regression, degrades amyloid plaques, insulin sensitivity, and lipid uptake

-Cannabis hyperemesis syndrome.
-Although the majority of patients experience an antiemetic affect with cannabis, there are a small percentage of patients where cannabis causes nausea and vomiting.
+Cannabis hyperemesis syndrome is unlikely but possible.
+Although the majority of patients experience an antiemetic effect with cannabis, there are a small percentage of patients where cannabis causes nausea and vomiting.
 These symptoms resolve with cessation.

 Medical cannabis does not influence the respiratory centers of the brain.
-Despite its ubiquitous use over the last 3,000 years there have been no known reported cases of death from cannabis use.
-Medical cannabis has been shown to have a low dependency potential when compared to alcohol, nicotine and opioids.
+Despite its widespread use over the last 3,000 years, there have been no known reported deaths from cannabis use.
+Medical cannabis has been shown to have a low dependency potential when compared to alcohol, nicotine, and opioids.

 - Active psychosis